DOME-Marketplace/integration-guide/README.md

 > Samples & tutorials for implementing core federation scenarios using the TMForum APIs (with focus on semantics and workflow, beyond the API reference)
 >
 > Some content also required for the Knowledgebase, which should be added here as well:
+> - How to: autenticate the marketplace on the shared data layer
 > - How to: retrieve DOME ecosystem notifications
 > - How to: retrieve a list of products from the shared catalog
 > - How to: retrieve the product description from the shared catalog